mn9891/bixi-montreal/Readme.md

 # BIXI Montreal - Data Preprocessing, Visualization and Analysis

 This project includes:
-- a first notebook detailing a series of exploratory data analysis of the data describing the use of  BIXI Montreal bike sharing system. <\br>
+- a first notebook detailing a series of exploratory data analysis of the data describing the use of  BIXI Montreal bike sharing system.
 - a second notebook where venues around end stations have been used as features to cluster stations using k-means classifier.

 The goals of this project includes: